Kyon9x/docs-cfpm/PRD-UserAssetSummary.md

 - Shares: sum of quantities from BUY minus SELL; ignore currency conversions (no multi-currency buys).
 Rebalances/splits/dividends handled as below.
 - Purchase value (cost basis): average cost method, including fees and taxes from transactions; computed in asset base currency.
 - Transfers between wallets do not change shares or purchase value; only location.
+- Purchase date: the inception date of the current holding.
+This is the earliest BUY date contributing to the remaining position after matching prior SELL quantities.
+If the position is fully closed and later re-opened, `purchaseDate` resets to the first BUY date of the new position.
+If derivation is ambiguous (e.g., missing historical data), leave `purchaseDate` null.

 Detailed per-transaction handling
 - BUY: increase `shares += quantity`; increase `purchaseValue += quantity * price + fee + tax`.